goatstone/angular-rx-todo/README.md

 # Angular RX Todo

+A Todo application created from a starter application featuring @ngrx.
-A Todo application to provide a starting point for Angular applications that use Material design and @ngrx
+This Todo application should exist as a guide for building applications from starters such as the @ngrx starer.

-This application is based on this starter application:
+The start application this Todo application is based on is here:

 https://github.com/ngrx/example-app